MathieuSoysal/Kata-Datanumia/README.md

 #### Split the Main Class

 I have refactored the Yatzy class into multiple smaller classes, each with a specific role.
-This restructuring enhances code readability.
+To split the class, I used the design pattern *command*.
+I created a class for each kind of score calculator, and I created a class *YatzyMod* to manage the score calculator.
+The class *Yatzy* is now a facade and the *Single responsibility principle* is respected.

 #### Handling Incorrect Dice Values